ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

-This will set the image for the ui item to the camera capture for that specific cosmetic item.
+This will set the image for the UI item to the camera capture for that specific cosmetic item.

 ## The CosmeticUIClient Script